History of the Torrance Boy's Club

 The aim of the club was 'to help and educate boys through their leisure time activities so to develop their physical, mental and spiritual capacities that they may grow to full maturity as individuals and members of society and their conditions of life may be improved'.

 In 1948 Archibald Kemp in consideration of the price of £750 conveyed to the Trustees the lands known as Wardhill, Torrance ( now called Woodmill Park).
 If the club were to later dissolve then the property would be transferred to the Scottish Association of Boys Clubs: the body that granted the money for the land.
 The club constitution of 1948 also had a document attached allowing Partick Thistle Football Club to use the ground for 15 years.
-The land was later given to the Torrance Boys Club by the now dissolved SABC.
+The S.A.B.C later dissolved and the ground was retained by the Torrance Boys Club

 Extensive dumping on the land from building sites took place to provide a useful revenue for the club.
 Dumping came to a halt in 1969 because of a dispute over trusteeship of the land.
 The ground was levelled and topsoil added and grassed over.